 Elizabeth North 5113

-Meetings on the 4th Tuesday of February, April, June, August, October and December 2pm - 4pm.
+Meetings on the 4th Tuesday of February, April, June, August, and October 2pm - 4pm.

 There will be a product rep at every meeting.